 Koshigaya Park in Campbelltown will be bursting with family fun at one of the coolest winter festivals in Sydney, Chill Fest.

-The magic of winter will be in full swing this July and every day of the NSW school holidays, with activities and entertainment, including amusement rides, an open-air ice-skating rink, light shows, marshmallow toasting, and warming food trucks.
+The magic of winter will be in full swing this July and throughout the NSW school holidays, with activities and entertainment, including amusement rides, an open-air ice-skating rink, light shows, marshmallow-toasting, and warming food trucks.

 Gather your family and friends for a frosty adventure sparkling with magical lights, roving performers, and the charming Alpine Winter Markets.